dmmulroy/tsc.nvim/README.md

 ## FAQs

-### I'm using `nvim-notify` and being spammed by progress notifcations, what's going on?
+### I'm using `nvim-notify` and being spammed by progress notifications, what's going on?

 It's likely that the overwritten default `vim.notify` function isn't returning `nvim-notify`'s notification record, which is used to replace the existing notification.
 Make sure that you're nvim-notify configuration looks something like this: